mrhenryyu/minimal-mistakes/_pages/contact.md

 ## Contact me

 If you have any questions, comments, or inquiries, please don't hesitate to contact me.
-You can contact me through my email or through any form of social media (*links are located on the left, undere my profile picture*)
+You can contact me through my email or through any form of social media (*links are located on the left, under my profile picture*)
-Please allow up to 1 business day for a response.
+Please allow up to **1 business day** for a response.